Marshe Rockett: Total Nonstop Action Wrestling / Impact Wrestling (2016–2017)

+Blunt Force Trauma (2022–present)

 On the November 30 episode of NWA Powerrr, Rockett began wearing a mask alongside Rodney Mack as "Blunt Force Trauma" (Carnage and Damage), working under Aron Stevens and defeating David Powers and Eddie Vero in a squash match.
 The following weeks saw Carnage participate in the NWA Champions Series under NWA Worlds Heavyweight Champion Tyrus.
-On the January 31, 2023 episode of NWA Powerrr, Carnage represented Team Tyrus in the Champions Series finals against Team Rock n Roll in an Ultimate Team War, eliminating Taya Valkyrie and Big Strong Mims but was eliminated by Chris Adonis.
+On the January 31, 2023, episode of NWA Powerrr, Carnage represented Team Tyrus in the Champions Series finals against Team Rock n Roll in an Ultimate Team War, eliminating Taya Valkyrie and Big Strong Mims but was eliminated by Chris Adonis.
 The following week, Blunt Force Trauma teamed with Tyrus and defeated Matt Cardona, Mike Knox and Rolando Freeman in a six-man tag team match.
 Three days later, at Nuff Said, they fought La Rebelión (Bestia 666 and Mecha Wolf) for the NWA World Tag Team Championship, losing by disqualification after Stevens hit Bestia with a loaded glove.
+On the May 2 episode of NWA Powerrr, Carnage was unsuccessful in beating EC3 for the NWA National Championship.

+In June, during both nights of the Crockett Cup, Blunt Force Trauma competed in the namesake tournament, defeating The Outrunners (Turbo Floyd and Truth Magnum) in the second round, La Rebelión in the quarterfinals and Jinetes del Aire (Myzteziz Jr. and Octagón Jr.) in the semifinals but lost to Knox and Murdoch in the tournament final.
+In August, during both nights of the NWA 75th Anniversary Show, Blunt Force Trauma defeated La Rebelión to win the NWA World Tag Team Championship, and successfully defended the titles against Knox and Murdoch.
+On October 28, at Samhain, they retained their titles against Knox and Murdoch in a "Knight of the Round Table" tables match.

+On March 2, 2024 at Hard Times 4, Blunt Force Trauma retained their titles against The Immortals (J. R. Kratos and Odinson).